 Our guide below will show you how to insert a new column in your Google Docs table so that you can modify the layout of your existing table data.

-How to Add a Column to a Table in Google Docs
+How to Add Another Table Column in Google Docs

 - Open your document.